Where is Hiatal Hernia Pain Located on a Woman?

 Other Symptoms to Watch For Hiatal Hernia

-In addition to localized pain, hiatal hernias in women may also cause the following symptoms:
+In addition to the specific hiatal hernia pain location, women may also cause the following symptoms:

 What Causes Hiatal Hernias in Women?

-Several factors can increase the risk of hiatal hernias in women:
+Several factors can increase the risk of hiatal hernias in women and influence where is hiatal hernia pain located on a woman:

-3. Obesity: Excess abdominal weight strains that strain the diaphragm, increasing the risk.
+- Obesity: Excess abdominal weight strains the diaphragm, shifting the location of hiatal hernia structures upward.

 Diagnosis and Treatment For Hiatal Hernia